Some more detail about my editing services

 Alongside the line-by-line feedback, I will also produce a short report detailing any larger scale triumphs and areas to work on.
 Your letter might need some restructuring to make sure that it grabs interest, your synopsis might need some characters cut or the central theme made clearer, or your first chapters might need to show more character agency or establish a clearer launch point for the rest of the story.

 I hope that this feedback will leave you with the tools you need to query agents and publishers with confidence.
-If you’d like to get started now, I’ve written several blogs about how to write a great query package, which you can find here.

 OPTION THREE – DETAILED FULL MANUSCRIPT EDIT